Measuring the primordial gravitational waves from cosmic microwave background and stochastic gravitational wave background observations: Abstract

 \section{Abstract}

-We constrain the cosmological parameters from cosmic microwave background (CMB) and gravitational wave observations.
-We not only combine LIGO observations with CMB to measure cosmological parameters, but also forecast the potential abilities of the LISA detector and PTA projects.
-In the $\Lambda$CDM+$r$ model, the constraint from BK15 and FAST projects have a significant impact on tensor-to-scalar ratio.
+We constrain the primordial gravitational waves from cosmic microwave background (CMB) and stochastic gravitational wave background (SGWB) observations.
+SGWB provides the latest way to explore the early universe and the cosmological evolution which can be reflected by primordial gravitational waves.
+We not only combine LIGO observations with CMB to measure primordial gravitational waves, but also forecast the potential abilities of the LISA detector and PTA projects.
+In the $\Lambda$CDM+$r$+$n_t$ model, the standard six parameters change slightly from SGWB observations.
+While the constraints on tensor-to-scalar ratio and tensor spectral index are improved obviously from SGWB observations.
+FAST projects have a significant impact on tensor-to-scalar ratio and tensor spectral index, namely $r<0.028$ and $n_t=-0.41^{+0.64}_{-0.96}$ at $95\%$ confidence level.